 Initiative and Promotion Frameworks

 The Yamaha Group promotes sustainability throughout the entire value chain in areas such as product and service development, raw material procurement, manufacturing, selling, and recycling.
-The Sustainability Committee, which is chaired by the president, was established in 2021, and working groups pertaining to procurement and human rights, which are chaired by executive officers, were formed under this committee.
+The Group established the Sustainability Committee, which is chaired by the president, and working groups pertaining to procurement and human rights, which are chaired by operating officers, have been formed under this committee.
 These bodies are responsible for matters related to environmental, human rights, and other supply chain sustainability issues including the establishment of internal frameworks, measures, targets, and actions plans; the promotion of initiatives through coordination with the relevant divisions; and the monitoring of these initiatives.

 Promotion of Sustainability in the Supply Chain

-Moreover, Yamaha Corporation is a member of the Japan Electronics and Information Technology Industries Association and participates in the association’s CSR committee as well as in the grievance mechanism working group within this committee as part of its efforts to promote sustainability in the supply chain through industry coordination.
+Moreover, Yamaha Corporation is a member of the Japan Electronics and Information Technology Industries Association and participates in the association’s CSR committee as part of its efforts to promote sustainability in the supply chain through industry coordination.

 No child labor